itinsley-wf/eloquent_ruby/README.txt

 gem install rspec

 # To run specs (add these to your aliases)
-rspec specs
+rspec
 # OR
-rspec specs --format s --color
+rspec --format s --color